 E-Cigarette for Smoking Cessation Cochrane Systematic Review: meet the team

-Jamie Hartmann-Boyce is a senior research fellow and departmental lecturer at Oxford University.
-Since 2016 Jamie has been the lead author on the E-Cigarette for Smoking Cessation Cochrane Systematic Review and is joint PI on the Living Systematic Review.
+Jamie Hartmann-Boyce is an Assistant Professor in Health Promotion and Policy at University of Massachusetts Amherst, USA, and also holds an honorary post at the University of Oxford.
+Since 2016 Jamie has been a lead author on the E-Cigarette for Smoking Cessation Cochrane Systematic Review and is joint PI on the Living Systematic Review.
 Jamie regularly speaks to policy makers about this topic and is passionate about engaging the public in her research via podcasts, blogging, tv, radio and print media.

 MB, ChB, PhD

 Hayden McRobbie is a health behaviour change expert with a special interest in tobacco.
 A main area of his research is the treatment of tobacco dependence with a current focus on electronic cigarettes and digital strategies.
 Hayden is an experienced researcher with skills in undertaking large randomised controlled trials, cohort studies and surveys.
 In the last decade Hayden has played a key role in Tobacco Control in New Zealand